daos-stack/daos/docs/user/filesystem.md

 done via the `tasket` or `numactl` programs or similar.
 If doing this then DFuse will again launch one thread per available core by default.
-Many metadata operations will block a thread until completed so if restricting DFuse to a small number of cores then overcommiting via the `--thread-count` option is desirable.
+Many metadata operations will block a thread until completed so if restricting DFuse to a small number of cores then overcommiting via the `--thread-count` option may be desirable.

 ### Restrictions

 DFuse by default is limited to a single user.
-Access to the filesystem from other users, including root, will not be honored.
+Access to the filesystem from other users, including root, will not be honoured.
 As a consequence of this, the `chown` and `chgrp` calls are not supported.
-Hard links and special device files, except symbolic links, are not supported, nor are any ACLs beyond standand POSIX permissions.
+Hard links and special device files, except symbolic links, are not supported, nor are any ACLs beyond standard POSIX permissions.

 DFuse can run in the foreground, keeping the terminal window open, or it can